 Amy Racanello, MSEd, PhD

-Clinical Psychologist, Healthy Brain Network
+Clinical Neuropsychologist, Healthy Brain Network

 Child Mind Institute

-Amy Racanello, MSEd, PhD, is a clinical neuropsychologist at the Healthy Brain Network.
+Amy Racanello, MSEd, PhD, is a Clinical Neuropsychologist at the Healthy Brain Network.
 Dr. Racanello holds a master’s degree and advanced certificate in school psychology from Brooklyn College, and a second master’s and doctoral degree from the Educational Psychology Department at The Graduate Center of the City University of New York.
 Dr. Racanello completed her post-doctoral fellowship in neuropsychology at Columbia University Medical Center, and she was the DeHirsch-Robinson Fellow at the Morgan Stanley Children’s Hospital of New York Presbyterian (CHONY)/Columbia University Medical Center.
 She has extensive training and experience conducting comprehensive neuropsychological assessments for children of all ages and specializes in evaluating individuals with complex learning difficulties.